CoronaWire/ScraperLambda/README.md

 Language: python3.7

 ### Environment Setup
 Google Cloud Auth API requires a Service account when gaining access to the cloud instances via local scripts.
-This environment variable will allow you to run and debug the python scripts locally.
+This environment variable will allow you to run and debug the python scripts locally with google cloud sdk.
+You might not need this.

 `$ export GOOGLE_APPLICATION_CREDENTIALS="/Users/sitefeng/Documents/COVID/GCP_MasterDataManagerServicePrivateKey.json"`